 Sometimes methotrexate leads to folate deficiency, which can cause some bothersome side effects.
 However, these side effects can often be avoided by taking folic acid.

 Treating your RA is very important, so you should make your treatment as easy as possible.
-If your doctor prescribes methotrexate for your RA, talk to them about your risk of folate deficiency and the possibility of using folic acid to prevent side effects.
+If your doctor prescribes methotrexate for your RA, talk with them about your risk of folate deficiency and the possibility of using folic acid to prevent side effects.